DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
+### 2023/03/01
+- Daily reward reworked, with many player's suggestion, now it will reset accroding to UTC date, instead of +24 hours of your last claim. should provide more predictiable schedule
+- Daily reward page UI slight adjustment

 ### 2023/03/30
 - Free legendary container given by B3llial is changed to random equpments because people were abusing it with alt accounts.